×

 “In Latin America, most people don’t have to work or go to school during Semana Santa, or Holy Weekso many of them use that time to travel or take a vacation.”

-11. mass / church service
+11. Mass / Church service

-If Christians go to church to pray and do other things together, there are a couple different names for that activity.
+If Christians go to church to pray and do other things together, there are a couple of different names for that activity.

 In Catholic churches, the activity is called “mass.”
 There is usually a mass on Sunday or sometimes on Saturday, and also for special religious holidays.